 As mentioned above, black is no longer necessary, but you should probably avoid bright and loud clothing.
 Aim to wear something that's darker in color, understated, and simple.
 In addition to black, grey, navy, dark red, mauve, green or purple funeral apparel are all perfectly fine.

 A subtle pattern is completely fine, by try to shy away from anything bold or eye catching.
 Pieces of clothing that are plain and solid colors often ensure you won't be standing out of the crowd as someone trying to attract attention at the funeral.
 If a funeral outfit draws attention to you, it probably isn’t the best fit.

 Short hemlines and low necklines are generally considered distasteful at funerals.
 A good rule of thumb is that what you wear to a funeral shouldn’t be less conservative than what you’d wear to the office.

 You certainly don’t have to wear a funeral dress, but lean toward dress pants (no jeans), skirt suits, and nicer blouses.
 Your dress and attire should be presentable, clean, and professional.
 Looking put together includes your personal hygiene and overall appearance.
 You'll generally want to make sure your hair looks done and you look well groomed overall.

 Avoid flashy jewelry.

 Similar to patterns, you want to keep funeral jewelry simple and understated.
+Wearing flashy jewelry or large pieces of jewelry can make it look as though you'd like the attention to be drawn to you and your outfit.
+Funerals should be events that are entirely focused on the deceased and the family of the deceased, simple pieces of jewelry are best when attending funerals.
 If you happen to own jewelry that used to belong to the deceased or that the deceased gave to you, that can be a nice, personal touch.